bobjolliffe/dhis2-tools-ng/docs/securing_base.md

      sudo chmod 0600 ~/.ssh/authorized_keys
      ```

-     Using your prefered SSHL client software, confirm that you can login using the SSH Key before proceding to the next section.
+     Using your prefered SSH client software, confirm that you can login using the SSH Key before proceding to the next section.
      > Logout of the server and login back to the server using SSH key

-     The next step is for us to prevent root access and password Authentication using SSH.
+     The next step is for us to prevent root access and password authentication using SSH.
 This will allow us to only accept login using SSH keys for a user except root.

      As a sudo user, edit the SSH configuration file found normally at `/etc/ssh/sshd_config` using your favorite editor (e.g. `sudo vi /etc/ssh/sshd_config`) and change the following:
      - `PasswordAuthentication yes` to `PassswordAuthentication no`